viegg69/LuaJGG/README.md

 ## License

-This project is released under the MIT License (or your chosen license).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.